 Singapore is Australia's largest trade and investment partner in South-East Asia.
-As two vibrant and open economies, we share an ambitious vision for improved economic integration between our countries.
-Australia and Singapore are leading the way in the digital economy and we are keen to work with Singapore to maximise ambition in areas of common interest.
+As two vibrant and open economies, we share a vision for improved economic integration between our countries.
+Australia and Singapore are leading the way in the digital economy and we are eager to work with Singapore to maximise ambition in areas of common interest.

-While Australia and Singapore already share some of the most ambitious digital trade arrangements under the Comprehensive and Progressive Agreement on the Trans-Pacific Partnership and the Australia-Singapore Free Trade Agreement, we consider there is scope to do more to reduce barriers to digital trade and build an environment in which Australian businesses are able to participate and benefit from the digitalisation of the economy.
+Australia and Singapore already share some of the most ambitious digital trade arrangements under the Comprehensive and Progressive Agreement on the Trans-Pacific Partnership and the Australia-Singapore Free Trade Agreement.
+However, we consider there is scope to do more to reduce barriers to digital trade and build an environment in which Australian businesses are able to participate and benefit from the digitalisation of the economy.

 We want to hear from you

 The Department of Foreign Affairs and Trade (DFAT) welcomes submissions from interested individuals and groups about cooperation with Singapore on digital trade.
-Stakeholder submissions will inform our way forward as we scope this initiative and will allow us to also maintain engagement with you throughout the process.
+Stakeholder submissions will inform our way forward as we progress this initiative.
+It also allows us to stay in contact with you throughout the process and keep you updated.